samhitech/microEye/README.md

 # microEye
 A python toolkit for fluorescence microscopy that features IDS uEye industrial-grade CMOS cameras.

+The *Acquisition Module* allows multi-cam image acquisition within one graphical user interface.

+The *Control Module* allows setting the laser excitation presets, manual focus and automatic focus stabilization by monitoring the peak position of a totally internally reflected IR beam and moving the piezo stage accordingly.

+This toolkit is compatible with the [hardware](#hardware) we are using in our microscope.
+For further details check our microscope's github (TBA)

 ## Uses Packages

 - Numpy